 On June 26, 2014, the Supreme Court of Canada (SCC) released its unanimous decision in Tsilhqot'in Nation v.
 British Columbia1.
-Though this decision marks the first time the SCC has upheld a specific Aboriginal title claim, the SCC largely applied its existing legal framework developed over the last 40 years.
-The SCC also provided greater clarity to the question of when and to what degree provincial laws apply to Aboriginal title lands.
+Though this decision marks the first time the SCC has upheld a specific Indigenous title claim, the SCC largely applied its existing legal framework developed over the last 40 years.
+The SCC also provided greater clarity to the question of when and to what degree provincial laws apply to Indigenous title lands.

-Though the SCC noted that objectives such as forestry may be sufficiently compelling and substantial objectives to justify an incursion on Aboriginal title as in the public interest, in the context of this case the SCC found that the proposed logging sites were not economically viable, and as a result, the economic benefits of logging could not be considered a compelling and substantial objective.
-It will be important for companies developing projects in areas subject to Aboriginal title claims to bear in mind that courts in subsequent cases may similarly analyze the economic viability of a project in assessing whether the objective served by developing the project is sufficiently compelling and substantial to satisfy the test for an incursion.
+Though the SCC noted that objectives such as forestry may be sufficiently compelling and substantial objectives to justify an incursion on Indigenous title as in the public interest, in the context of this case the SCC found that the proposed logging sites were not economically viable, and as a result, the economic benefits of logging could not be considered a compelling and substantial objective.
+It will be important for companies developing projects in areas subject to Indigenous title claims to bear in mind that courts in subsequent cases may similarly analyze the economic viability of a project in assessing whether the objective served by developing the project is sufficiently compelling and substantial to satisfy the test for an incursion.

 Throughout most of Canada, the Crown has entered into treaties with indigenous peoples whereby those peoples gave up their claim to land in exchange for reservations and other promises, but this largely did not occur in British Columbia.
 This issue with respect to the Tsilhqot'in Nation lay dormant until 1983 when the B.C. government granted a logging licence for part of the territory at issue.
 Roger William, former Chief of the Xeni Gwet'in First Nations government, one of the six bands that make up the Tsilhqot'in Nation, commenced a claim seeking a declaration prohibiting commercial logging.
-When the ensuing negotiations reached an impasse in 1998, the original claim was amended to include a claim for Aboriginal title on behalf of all Tsilhqot'in people.
+When the ensuing negotiations reached an impasse in 1998, the original claim was amended to include a claim for Indigenous title on behalf of all Tsilhqot'in people.
 The Aboriginal title claim was confined to approximately five percent of what the Tsilhqot'in regard as their traditional territory.

-In 2007, after 339 days of trial spanning five years, the British Columbia Supreme Court held that the Tsilhqot'in's semi-nomadic uses of a portion of the territory at issue were sufficient to demonstrate exclusive occupation for the purpose of proving Aboriginal title.
+In 2007, after 339 days of trial spanning five years, the British Columbia Supreme Court held that the Tsilhqot'in's semi-nomadic uses of a portion of the territory at issue were sufficient to demonstrate exclusive occupation for the purpose of proving Indigenous title.
 The trial judge thus found that the Tsilhqot'in people were entitled to a declaration of Aboriginal title to a portion of the claim area as well as to a small area outside the claim area.

-The British Columbia Court of Appeal (BCCA) adopted a narrower construction of the test for Aboriginal title.
+The British Columbia Court of Appeal (BCCA) adopted a narrower construction of the test for Indigenous title.
 The BCCA held that that the Tsilhqot'in claim to title had not been established, but that title may be proven in the future with respect to smaller specific sites that the Tsilhqot'in had intensively used at the time of the assertion of European sovereignty.
 For the rest of the claimed territory, the Tsilhqot'in were confined to other Aboriginal rights, including rights to hunt, trap and harvest.

 The Supreme Court of Canada's Decision

-The duty to consult is a procedural duty that arises from the honour of the Crown prior to confirmation of Aboriginal title, as set out in Haida Nation4.
-The degree of consultation or accommodation required lies on a spectrum, depending on the strength of the Aboriginal title claim and the severity of potential adverse impacts of the contemplated government action.
+The duty to consult is a procedural duty that arises from the honour of the Crown prior to confirmation of Indigenous title, as set out in Haida Nation4.
+The degree of consultation or accommodation required lies on a spectrum, depending on the strength of the Indigenous title claim and the severity of potential adverse impacts of the contemplated government action.
 At the high end of this spectrum, accommodation may be necessary.

-The SCC affirmed its decision in Delgamuukw, which stated that government objectives that reconcile the prior occupation of North America by Aboriginal peoples with the assertion of Crown sovereignty may be considered compelling and substantial, and therefore capable of justifying an incursion on Aboriginal title.
+The SCC affirmed its decision in Delgamuukw, which stated that government objectives that reconcile the prior occupation of North America by Indigenous peoples with the assertion of Crown sovereignty may be considered compelling and substantial, and therefore capable of justifying an incursion on Indigenous title.
 Government objectives that may satisfy this purpose include the development of agriculture, forestry, mining, and hydroelectric power, general regional economic development, protection of the environment, and the construction of infrastructure and settlement of people to support those aims.

-Where a compelling and substantial public purpose is established, the government must show the proposed incursion on Aboriginal title is consistent with the Crown's fiduciary obligation toward Aboriginal people.
+Where a compelling and substantial public purpose is established, the government must show the proposed incursion on Indigenous title is consistent with the Crown's fiduciary obligation toward Indigenous people.
 This obligation includes two facets.
-First, the government must act in a manner that respects the fact that Aboriginal title is a group interest that inheres in present and future generations.
+First, the government must act in a manner that respects the fact that Indigenous title is a group interest that inheres in present and future generations.
 Incursions cannot be justified if they would substantially deprive future generations of the benefit of the land.
-Second, the Crown's fiduciary duty infuses an obligation of proportionality into the justification process: the incursion must be rationally connected to achieving the government's objective; the incursion must go no further than necessary to achieve the government objective; and the benefits expected to flow from the government objective must not be outweighed by the adverse effects on the Aboriginal interest.
+Second, the Crown's fiduciary duty infuses an obligation of proportionality into the justification process: the incursion must be rationally connected to achieving the government's objective; the incursion must go no further than necessary to achieve the government objective; and the benefits expected to flow from the government objective must not be outweighed by the adverse effects on the Indigenous interest.

 In this case, the SCC held that granting rights to harvest timber from the Tsilhqot'in's lands is a serious incursion that will not be lightly justified.
 Should the government wish to grant such harvesting rights in the future, it will need to establish that this harvesting furthers a compelling and substantial objective, which was not present in this case.